POSTED BY May 11, 2016 COMMENTS (36)ON

 If you don’t get loan from someone close in family/friends, then you can go for a personal loan and use that money to pay off the card outstanding.
-Interest will be in range of 14-18%, but still it’s better than paying 40% on yearly basis.
+Interest will be in the range of 14-18%, but still, it’s better than paying 40% on a yearly basis.

 There is a facility called Balance Transfer provided by many credit card companies, where you can switch your current credit card outstanding to a totally new credit card.
-In this case, the new credit card will pay off your old credit card and will also offer you some benefits like interest free period of 3 months or low interest for first few months.
+In this case, the new credit card will pay off your old credit card and will also offer you some benefits like an interest-free period of 3 months or low interest for the first few months.

-Almost all the major credit card companies like SBI credit card, ICICI credit card and HSBC have this credit card balance transfer facility service with them.
-SBI credit cards even provide 0% interest for next 60 days.
+Almost all the major credit card companies like SBI credit card, ICICI credit card, and HSBC have this credit card balance transfer facility service with them.
+SBI credit cards even provide 0% interest for the next 60 days.

 However, before opting for this option, please check if there is any processing charge or not?
 It might happen that the lender is providing free interest period, but then high processing fees will nullify the advantage 🙂